mcallisto/tessella/README.md

 * each **node** of the graph is a _**vertex**_ of a polygon and it is represented by a unique `Int`
 * each **edge** of the graph is a _**side**_ of a polygon

-The graph describing the tessellation is a called a `Tiling` and can be created through algorithms.
+The graph describing the tessellation is a `Tiling` object and can be created through algorithms.
 Many of them, exploiting linear symmetries, are already available from the `Reticulate` and `Net` traits.

 An undirected graph is not necessarily a valid `Tiling`, see [graph validation](docs/graph-validation.md).